nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 * `viewscheme 1` shows the schemes that the 1st person in the address book is attached to.

-### Delete a scheme from a family : `deletescheme`
+### Delete a scheme from a person : `deletescheme`

-Deletes the specified scheme from the specified family in the address book.
+Deletes the specified scheme from the specified person in the address book.

 Format: `deletescheme PERSON_INDEX i/SCHEME_INDEXS`

-* Deletes the schemes at the specified `SCHEME_INDEXES` from the family at the specified `PERSON_INDEX`.
+* Deletes the schemes at the specified `SCHEME_INDEXES` from the person at the specified `PERSON_INDEX`.
 * The person index refers to the index number shown in the displayed person list.
 * The scheme index refers to the index number shown in the displayed scheme list with viewscheme command.
 * The indexes **must be a positive integer** 1, 2, 3, …​